Training calendar

 View the steps for creating a profile and registering for a session here.

 See our 2026 training calendar below.
-Please note that registration for webinars opens two months in advance.
+Please note that registration for webinars, learning circles and panel discussions open two months in advance.

 January 2026